slarmoo/Startup/README.md

 + existing user - Can login page only if the account already exists, and posts in browse displays the username of who posted it.
 + Use MongoDB to store credentials - Stores the user and their posts.
 + Restricts functionality - Cannot post or browse until logged in.

+### Websocket Deliverable

+For this deliverable I used webSocket to update the votes on the frontend in realtime.

++ Backend listens for WebSocket connection - done!
++ Frontend makes WebSocket connection - done!
++ Data sent over WebSocket connection - done!
++ WebSocket data displayed - It took forever, but I managed to make it so that when someone makes a post, everyone else gets a message.
+Additionally, it displays the post that was made.